German Certification Rules

 FAQs on certified translations in Germany

-A certified document must bear the translator’s contact details and their seal containing the words “Öffentlich bestellter und vereidigter Übersetzer” (“Publicly appointed and sworn translator”).
-Furthermore, the certification document must contain the language for which the translator is officially sworn in.
+A certified document in Germany must include the translator’s contact details and their seal with the words “Öffentlich bestellter und vereidigter Übersetzer” (“Publicly appointed and sworn translator”).
+The certification page must also show the language for which the translator is officially sworn in.

 Can I obtain a sworn translation for German use outside of Germany?